sudoalx/blog/content/posts/hello-world.md

 ## Why Hugo?

-I have tried blogging a 2 times before, but both times I failed successfully ✅.
+I have tried blogging twice before, but both times I failed successfully ✅.
 I'm hoping that this time will be different.
 My previous attempts were Blogspot and WordPress.

 Blogspot is not very customizable and it is ugly in my opinion, but hey, I was just a kid and didn't know much about web development back then.
 On the other hand, Wordpress was a little overkill for what I needed.
 I didn't need a full blown CMS for a simple blog.
 And even though I have a VPS, I didn't want to spend time maintaining yet another WordPress installation, plus it can get very slow when accessed from locations far away from the server.